by D.J. McGuire

 A woman’s right to personal autonomy must be respected.

 For over forty-five years – ever since the Supreme Court determined the latter was important enough to prevent legislatures from acting only on the former – the arguments have centered on which is the more important “right” – and the argument has been winner-take-all.
 Any movement toward pre-born protection has been challenged as a step toward eliminate a woman’s right to choose – and indeed, just about every supporter of a “pro-life” position holds that said “right” is either a judicial or moral fabrication.
 I should know: I still consider myself pro-life, and I spent a quarter-century insisting that the “right to choose” was either fictional or less important than the right to life.
 My opponents in that long-running debate always held to the reverse.
-Indeed, it seemed that one could not hold both truths simultaneously.
-One had to trump the other, period.
+Indeed, it seemed that one could not hold both truths simultaneously (UPDATE: I would humbly submit that even in the event of a change in attitude from a post-Kennedy Supreme Court, the arguments will largely remain the same as the issue moves to the political realm).
+One had to trump the other, period .

 I don’t hold to that false choice anymore.
 I realized in examining local property law (particularly easements and eminent domain), that governments and property owners don’t hold to this mutual exclusivity of views, and I don’t think we should on abortion either.